SaifOmran/Obsidian/Python/Python.md

 max_num = a if a > b else b
 print(max_num)
 ```
-- here we assigned the bigger number to the variable *max_num* by testing the condition in the same line of code.
+- here, we assigned the bigger number to the variable *max_num* by testing the condition in the same line of code.
 ---
 # String methods
 >String methods are built-in functions or procedures associated with string data types in various programming languages, allowing for manipulation and analysis of strings.